-Each of the Seifried vineyards are located in the beautiful Nelson region and spread over three main soil types – heavy clay loam (of the Redwood Valley Vineyard), sandy silty coastal sites (Rabbit Island, Challies Block, Cornfield Vineyard and Queen Victoria Vineyard), and rocky river beds (of the Brightwater, Edens Road, Clover Road and Lord Rutherford Vineyards).
+Each of the Seifried vineyards are located in the beautiful Nelson region and spread over three main soil types – heavy clay loam (of the Redwood Valley Vineyard), sandy silty coastal sites (Rabbit Island, Challies Block, Cornfield Vineyard and Queen Victoria Vineyard), and rocky river beds (of the Brightwater, Edens Road, Clover Road, Lord Rutherford and Red Shed Vineyards).
 Each vineyard site was selected and the grapevines have been grafted onto phylloxera resistant rootstock, with varieties and clones especially selected to make the most of the aspect, soils and micro-climate of each particular site.
 Such a range of micro-climates offers exciting opportunities with different characters and expressions of each variety, giving new possibilities to the blending phase.

 Site selection of any new vineyard developments comes after much research to ensure each location has the soils, sunshine and water availability to suit the varieties being planted.
 From nursery through to vineyard, each site has been chosen and developed with varieties and clones most suited to the particular location.